reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 **logic**

-For all `live` events received it checks if the CGUID is associated to any agent and forwards to it pending tickets.
+For all `online` events received it checks if the CGUID is associated to any agent and forwards to it pending tickets.
 Execute funtion `ticketAccepted` for 200 ok accepting messages.

 ### unregistration of Agents